uber/piranha/site/docs/reference/playground/inference.md

 they tend to be less precise and can also become quite tricky.

 To make it easier to write rewrite rules, **Piranha offers an inference mechanism that allows you to generate tree-sitter matchers and the rule graph from provided templates or examples**.
-This approach is not only more efficient but also enables you to maintain precision in your rules and allows for cascading transformations.
+This approach makes it easier to write precise matchers for transforming code

 ## Rule Generation from Examples